OssianN/buzzerButton/README.md

-# buzzerButton
+# Buzzer Button

+## What is it?
 An app that let's you see who buzzed first.
 Either host a room and get a list of all players or join a room to buzz.

+## How is it built?
-Uses socket.io, redux, next.js, Sass, css modules.
+Uses Socket.io, Redux, Next.js, Sass, CSS modules.

+## Where do I use it?
 Visit: buzzer-button.netlify.app